 ActionDirector Video Editor Apps For Android

-You can also add your own music, edit and clip the movie, add text, use slow motion, and other features.
-This is one of the rare video editor apps for android that also handles 4K footage.
+You can also add your own music, edit and clip the movie, add text, use slow motion, and use other features.
+This is one of the few video editor apps for Android that also handles 4K footage.
 However, you’ll need to verify that your device is compatible before using it.

 To check if yours can, the developers offer a handy tool available in the Google Play Store.
 The app is updated regularly to give you exciting new features and bug fixes as well.